pavkids84-dev/cloud-infrastructure-labs/kubernetes/pod-fundamentals-lab.md

 Container Files
 ```

-Their primary role is application configuration or sensitive data delivery.
+Their primary role is application configuration or sensitive-data delivery.

 ---